 Building a Running Calculator PWA in React and TypeScript

 I have been an avid runner for many years now, but I still get confused by imperial and metric measurements.
-On top of this, the amount of times I seek out a random website to perform some form of pace/distance calculation is too often to count.
-What I wanted was a desktop and mobile application that could perform pace, distance and time calculations, along with imperial/metric conversions - a swiss-army knife of running calculators.
-In this article I would like to document my experience building a Progress Web Application (PWA) which does just this; providing a native app-like experience across iOS, Android and Desktop.
+On top of this, the number of times I seek out a random website to perform some form of pace/distance calculation is too often to count.
+What I wanted was a desktop and mobile application that could perform pace, distance, and time calculations, along with imperial/metric conversions - a swiss-army knife of running calculators.
+In this post, I would like to document my experience building a Progressive Web Application (PWA) that does just this, providing a native app-like experience across iOS, Android, and Desktop.

-Progress Web Applications provide a means of leveraging the browser and web technologies to enable a native app-like mobile and desktop experience.
-They use the conventional web stack that web developers are familiar with; HTML, JavaScript and CSS.
-This in-turn allows you to deploy at the same frequency and ease as you would a conventional website, but without the head-aches of app store submissions.
+Progressive Web Applications provide a means of leveraging the browser and web technologies to enable a native app-like mobile and desktop experience.
+They use the conventional web stack that web developers are familiar with: HTML, JavaScript, and CSS.
+This, in turn, allows you to deploy at the same frequency and ease as you would a conventional website, but without the headaches of app store submissions.

 The App

-The resulting application has been built using React, TypeScript, CSS-in-JS (styled-components) and bundled with Vite.
-I have leveraged the Vite PWA plugin to abstract away generating the required Service Worker, Web app manifest and icon assets to meet PWA requirements.
-Under-the-hood Google’s Workbox project is used to handle managing caching assets for offline use and updating the registered Service Worker.
+The resulting application has been built using React, TypeScript, CSS-in-JS (styled-components), and bundled with Vite.
+I have leveraged the Vite PWA plugin to abstract away generating the required Service Worker, Web App Manifest, and icon assets to meet PWA requirements.
+Under the hood, Google’s Workbox project is used to handle managing cached assets for offline use and updating the registered Service Worker.

-When initially researching PWA development, you would naively assume it is just a case of adding a Web app manifest and Service Worker to your project, serving the content over HTTPS and you’re done… not quite.
-Below I will discuss the different areas I needed to consider which lead to final result shown above.
+When initially researching PWA development, you might naively assume it is just a case of adding a Web App Manifest and Service Worker to your project, serving the content over HTTPS, and you’re done… not quite.
+Below, I will discuss the different areas I needed to consider, which led to the final result shown above.

 App’ification